TheRealMitch/Python-Colors/README.md

 # Python-Colors
 ---
 Change the color of the print() function in Python 3.
+For terminals that support color.
 ## Examples:
 ```python
 from colors import Colors